 What should a victim of such circumstances do after engaging in an accident in Albuquerque?

 Accidents involving city workers happen more frequently than you might think.
 And if you have been involved in any type of accident, whether it happened while you were driving or crossing the street and a city worker is responsible for causing it, it is best you contact Albuquerque, NM personal injury attorney Brian K. Branch.
 Trying to hold a city worker liable for your injuries can be tough, but the process is much easier to get through when you have an experienced attorney like me representing you.
-To learn more about the process you must go through in order to recognize a city worker for their negligence as well as how much your pain and suffering might be worth, contact the Law Office of Brian K. Branch today to schedule an initial consultation.
+To learn more about the process you must go through in order to recognize a city worker for their negligence as well as how much your pain and suffering might be worth, contact the Law Office of Brian K. Branch, PC today to schedule an initial consultation.

 My office is one of the best law firms in the Albuquerque area that provides legal services to victims of all types of accidents.